Amad Diallo: International career

 Amad was first called up to the Ivory Coast national team on 18 March 2021 for their 2021 Africa Cup of Nations qualification matches against Niger and Ethiopia on 26 and 30 March, respectively.
 He made his debut against Niger, coming on as an 86th-minute substitute.
 On 5 June 2021, Amad scored his first international goal in a friendly against Burkina Faso, through a 97th-minute free kick, to help his team win 2–1 at home.

 On 3 July 2021, Amad was named in the Ivory Coast under-23 team for the 2020 Summer Olympics.
 Amad made his Olympics debut, and assisted a goal, in a 2–1 win against Saudi Arabia on 22 July.
 He made four appearances at the tournament.

+Amad was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.
+He scored three goals from five matches at the tournament as the team reached the quarter-final stage.

+On 15 May 2026, Amad was named in the Ivory Coast's 26-man squad for the 2026 FIFA World Cup.
+He scored a 90th minute game-winning goal with a left-footed strike from inside the box to seal a 1–0 win in Ivory Coast's opening match against Ecuador on 14 June.
+On 30 June, he scored a goal in their round of 32 match against Norway, which saw his team eliminated after a 2–1 defeat.

 Style of play

-A winger who is also capable of playing as a mezzala, Amad is a quick and dynamic player with a high technical ability and a good vision of the game.
-The fact that he is two-footed makes him a versatile player.
-He is capable of both creating chances and cutting inside mainly from the right flank, even occasionally playing as a right wing-back under Ruben Amorim.
+Amad is a winger who also plays as a mezzala, he is a player with a high technical ability and good vision of the game.
+He is two-footed, which makes him a versatile player.
+He is known for creating opportunities and cutting inside from the right flank, occasionally playing as a right wing-back under Ruben Amorim.

 Amad possesses quick acceleration and dribbling skills, often dribbling using small touches on the ball and taking on defenders rather than bursting into space.
 He is known to perform back-heel passes and other tricks.